Vansh3503/Jarvis_AI/README.md

 # Jarvis - Your Personal AI Assistant

-Jarvis is a personal AI assistant built using Python and various AI technologies to help you with everyday tasks and provide useful information.
-It uses OpenAI's GPT-3.5 language model for natural language processing and understanding.
+Jarvis is a personal AI assistant built using Python and various AI technologies to help you with everyday tasks and provide useful information. .
 The assistant is designed to respond to voice commands and execute a wide range of tasks.

 ## Key Features